Two Books and A Half

 2.5.
 The 'half' up there comes from an on-going re-reading of 'Govardhante Yatrakal' by Keralan writer-intellectual Anand - am revisiting the book after a gap of fifteen years.
 A brief passage from this work, which I feel has had a strong influence on 'The Loop':

 Humayun and his brother Kamran came upon an overgrown burial ground.
 They saw a stray-dog peeing on one of the gravestones.
 Kamran said: "Whoever sleeps there must have been a God-denier".
-Humayun answered: "And that dog must be possessed by the spirit of a fundamentalist!"
+Humayun answered: "And that dog must be possessed by the spirit of a dead fundamentalist!"

 ----------